 As a rule of thumb, your scope's bandwidth should be at least five times higher than the fastest digital clock rate in your system under test.
 If your scope meets this criterion, it will capture up to the fifth harmonic with minimum signal attenuation.
 This component of the signal is very important in determining the overall shape of your digital signals.
-But if you need to make accurate measurements on high-speed edges, this simple formula does not take into account the actual highest-frequency components embedded in fast rising and falling edges.
+But if you need to make accurate measurements on highspeed edges, this simple formula does not take into account the actual highest-frequency components embedded in fast rising and falling edges.
+You can then use a simple formula to compute the maximum "practical" frequency component.
+Dr. Howard W. Johnson has written a book on this topic, "High-speed Digital Design - A Handbook of Black Magic."1 He refers to this frequency component as the "knee" frequency (f{knee}).
+All fast edges have an infinite spectrum of frequency components.
+However, there is an inflection (or "knee") in the frequency spectrum of fast edges where frequency components higher than f{knee} are insignificant in determining the shape of the signal.

-Rule of thumb $$f{BW} \ge 5 \times f{clk}$$
+$f{\rm BW} \ge 5 \text{ x } f{\rm clk}$